 This example and the expenses in the table above should not be considered a representation of our future expenses.
 Actual expenses may be greater or less than those assumed.
 The table above is provided to assist you in understanding the various costs and expenses that an investor in our common stock will bear directly or indirectly.
 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
-Assuming a 5% annual return, the incentive fee under our Investment Management Agreement would not be earned or payable and is not included in the example.
-If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.
+If we were to earn an annual return of less than 5% on net investment income, the incentive fee under our Investment Management Agreement would not be earned or payable.
+If we were to earn any amount on net realized gains from our inception to date, our expenses, and returns to investors, would be higher.
 The example assumes that all dividends and distributions are reinvested at net asset value.
 Under certain circumstances, reinvestment of dividends and distributions under our dividend reinvestment plan may occur at a price per share that differs from net asset value.
 See "Distributions" for more information.